The Slow Hare Wins the Race

 OK hang in there with me, I’m coming to the point soon….

 I eventually learned my own language, developed my voice as a massage therapist.
 Though I had taken CE’s in other modalities along the way – Thai and structural ended up calling me again and again.
 As time went on, I was able to leave the world of employed LMT and enter into the world of self-employed LMT.
 I had the freedom to arrange my sessions and my work in whatever way I wanted.
-At first I offered ‘Thai mat work’ and ‘Table work’ (I didn’t know what to call it, as I was already blending modalities).
+At first I offered ‘Thai mat work’ and ‘Table work’ (I didn’t know what to call it, as the tendrils of both modalities were entering into each session).
 When I would work on the mat, I would try to leave out the structural integration work I’d learned from Til – yet, you know, there’s a lot of crossover!!
 Some things I learned from Traditional Thai I would later learn through Til’s lens, and vice versa.
 Different semantics, different theories, different lenses, same technique – same same but different!
 After I really grasped the intention behind the techniques, I began to adapt techniques in both modalities to suit my own unique body’s challenges and strengths and then I began to see that while some of the techniques looked wildly different, the intentions were the same; once again, same same but different.
 This was a wonderful epiphany but also super confusing and challenging.
 I’d find myself wanting to bring out a certain technique, but depending on the session the client had asked for I’d hesitate and be like ‘darn, wrong modality.
 Could have been super helpful for them but….’

 I began to see how incredibly ridiculous and silly that way of thinking was and that it went completely against my first intention for being in this field.
 I still felt I needed…permission…guidance.
-I asked one of my teachers in Thailand if they felt it was OK that I mix things learned elesewhere in with Thai bodywork.
+I asked one of my teachers in Thailand if they felt it was OK that I mix things learned elesewhere within Thai bodywork.
 The simple response that came simultaneous made me feel silly for even asking the question and clarified everything for me:

 «Does it help your client?»